solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

 To make the default extauth server work with mTLS, the extauth deployment adds in an Envoy sidecar and SDS sidecar.

 The envoy sidecar is responsible for TLS termination and outgoing encryption, and uses the SDS sidecar to handle cert rotation.
-The SDS sidecar watches the gloo-mtls-certs kube secret and provides those certs when the envoy sidecar is sending the request for Gloo Edge configuration.
+The SDS sidecar watches the gloo-mtls-certs kube secret and provides those certs when the envoy sidecar is sending the request for Gloo Gateway configuration.

 The configuration for the extauth envoy sidecar can be found in the extauth-sidecar-config confimap in the gloo-system namespace.
 It:

-1) listens to 127.0.0.1:9955 and routes to Gloo Edge's XDS port.
+1) listens to 127.0.0.1:9955 and routes to Gloo Gateway's XDS port.
 2) listens to 0.0.0.0:8083 and routes to 127.0.0.1:8084, extauth's Server Port.

 ### Rate-limiting Server